bfp4f360/aux-mkdocs/docs/projects/prototype.md

     Hoesntly just change the qual to sniper not marksmen lol
     #### Weapon
     - x6-12 scope
-    - RPM doesnt matter
+    - RPM doesnt matter, but its 200 RPM
     #### Magazine
     - 20 rounds
     - 1000 m/s
-    - same weight as currentl DC-15a light mag
+    - same weight as currentl DC-15a low mag
     #### Ammo
     - 1 shots b1's , 5 for b2